 Without wood, fire goes out; without a gossip, conflict dies down.Proverbs 26:20(HCSB)

 Without any fuel source, there is no fire.
-No smoke is given off and no heat is produced and the author makes a direct link with a gossip, who can cause a lot of contention with their tittle-tattling.
-BUT.. "without a gossip, conflict dies down".
-Just as fire can be used for good and for evil so too the words that come out of the mouth.
-Spoken words can be wholesome and good but words that fall from the lips of a gossip cause much damage and harm.
+No smoke is given off and no heat is produced.
+The author makes a direct link with a gossip, who can cause a lot of contention with their tittle-tattling.
+BUT, "without a gossip, conflict dies down."
+Just as fire can be used for good and for evil, so too the words that come out of the mouth.
+Spoken words can be wholesome and good, but words that fall from the lips of a gossip cause much damage and harm.

-There are many examples in the book of Proverbs that contrasts the benefits of godly, gracious speech with the danger and destruction that wrong words can cause.
-In Chapter 16 we read, "A whisperer separates chief friends", while Chapter 22 teaches that contention must be eschewed..
+There are many examples in the book of Proverbs that contrast the benefits of godly, gracious speech with the danger and destruction that wrong words can cause.
+In Chapter 16 we read, "A whisperer separates chief friends," while Chapter 22 teaches that contention must be eschewed.
 "Cast out the scorner, and contention shall go out.
 YES, strife and reproach shall cease."
-And in Chapter 15 we read, "A gentle answer turns away anger, but a harsh word stirs up wrath".
+And in Chapter 15 we read, "A gentle answer turns away anger, but a harsh word stirs up wrath."

 May we take to heart the prayer of Solomon's father who cried out to the Lord, "May the words of my mouth and the meditation of my heart be acceptable to You, Oh Lord, my Rock, and my Redeemer."

 Heavenly Father, thank You for the wisdom in the book of Proverbs.
 Help me to take to heart the devastation and destruction that can be caused by careless speech and foolish words.
 Keep me from participating in any form of talebearing or gossiping.
-Help me to take to heart this simple truth... that without wood, a fire will go out and without a gossip, conflict will die down.
-Purify my heart and my speech I pray, and may the words of my mouth and the thoughts of my heart be acceptable to You - in Jesus' name I pray, AMEN.
+Help me to take to heart this simple truth, that without wood, a fire will go out, and without a gossip, conflict will die down.
+Purify my heart and my speech I pray, and may the words of my mouth and the thoughts of my heart be acceptable to You.
+In Jesus' name, AMEN.